Sub-saharan Africa Containerized Shipping Market Size & Share Analysis - Growth Trends & Forecasts (2025 - 2030)

 • June 2024: Mitsui O.S.K.
 Lines (MOL) was reported to have made a strategic investment in Alistair Group, a Tanzania-based logistics company operating in Sub-Saharan Africa.
 The deal, which granted MOL a 25% stake in Alistair, was expected to expand MOL's presence in the region.
 Alistair Group's operations, including customs clearance, warehousing, port cargo handling, and digital transformation logistics, were considered relevant to the Sub-Saharan Africa Containerized Shipping Market.

-Sub-Saharan Africa Containerized Shipping Market Report - Table of Contents
+Table of Contents for Sub-Saharan Africa Containerized Shipping Industry Report

 1. INTRODUCTION